sanskrit/learnsanskrit.org/content/guide/core/sentences.md

 {s rAmaH}.
 But when Rama is the person being seen, we use the word {s rAmam}.
 ({s rAmam} becomes {s rAmaM} due to sandhi.)

-Every language expresses meaning in its own way.
+All languages express meaning in their own ways.
 In Sanskrit, one of the important ways we express different meanings is by changing a word.
 And usually, we change a word by changing its ending.